-Mathematica is conducting extensive research on programs that focus on the critical transition from childhood to adulthood, with a particular focus on youth at risk of not achieving self-sufficiency.
-Vulnerable youth include those growing up in poverty, teen parents, and those who have dropped out of school.
-We are studying strategies for addressing these and other risks and are providing policymakers with reliable evidence to inform policy debates.
+Mathematica conducts extensive research on programs that focus on the critical transition from childhood to adulthood, with a particular focus on youth at risk of not achieving self-sufficiency.
+These risks include growing up in poverty, becoming a teen parent, or dropping out of school.
+We study strategies for addressing these and other risks and provide policymakers with reliable evidence to inform policy debates.

 Evidence & Insights